vaerl/trophy-be/docs/development.md

 ## Documentation

-- currently, there is no Swagger-Doc-Support(or similar) readily available -> CHECK in some months
+There is no Swagger-Doc-Support(or similar) readily available for rust.

+## Error-Handling

+Errors are propagated using the `anyhow`-crate.
+This allows to automatically cast to custom errors which implement `actix_web`'s `error::ResponseError`.
+This in turn allows just returning a result of type `Result<T, impl ResponseError>` for simple types or calling `err.error_response()` in a `match` for complex types.